Skip to content

 Deploy (deploy.yml)

-Runs when commits land on main (after merge) and on manual dispatch via workflow_dispatch.
+Runs on push to main and manual dispatch (workflow_dispatch).

 Steps